 - I didn’t need to shoulder any liability as a property owner.

-- I didn’t need to stress out if I couldn’t find a buyer immediately (because once the trial period expired, I was free to walk away from the deal).
+- I didn’t need to stress out if I couldn’t find a buyer immediately (because once the purchase agreement expired, I was free to walk away from the deal).